 Geertje Mak is professor of the Political History of Gender at the University of Amsterdam and researcher at the KNAW’s NL-Lab.
 Since 1988 she has been publishing on cross-border sexes in relation to the idea of gender as identity.
 Important publications include Male Women.
 On gender boundaries in the nineteenth century (1997) and Doubting Sex.
 Inscriptions, Bodies and Selves in Nineteenth Century Hermaphrodite Case Histories (2012).
 She recently published’The Sex of the Self and Its Ambiguities, 1899–1964’ in The Palgrave Handbook of the History of Human Sciences.
 She also focuses on colonial history and race in the history of science.

-Jonas Roelens is assistant professor in gender history at Radboud University Nijmegen and Ghent University.
+Jonas Roelens is a postdoctoral researcher at Ghent University, where he teaches gender history.
 In 2018 he defended his dissertation on the repression and perception of sodomy in the early modern Southern Netherlands.
 For this, in 2019 he was awarded both the public and jury prizes of the Flemish PhD Cup and the Erik Duverger Prize.
 He has published extensively in international academic journals and regularly engages in science communication about his research.
 He is co-author of the book Silent Desire.
 A history of homosexuality in Belgium (2017).

-The festive award ceremony will take place at the end of March 2022 as part and conclusion of Queer History Month.
-Here the nominees and winner will present their thesis.
+The festive award ceremony will take place at the end of March 2024 as part and conclusion of the Queer History Month, where the nominees and winner will present their thesis.

-- An information sheet (Word) with your name, e-mail address, study programme, university or research institute, graduation date and thesis supervisor;
+- An application form with your name, e-mail address, study programme, university or research institute, date of graduation and thesis supervisor;

-Senders will receive an acknowledgement.
-Submitters have to agree to the inclusion of their thesis in the IHLIA LGBTI Heritage archive
+Entrants agree to the inclusion of their thesis in the archive of IHLIA LGBTI Heritage.

-If none of the submitted theses meets the quality requirements of the jury, the jury reserves the right not to award a thesis prize.
+If none of the submitted theses meet the quality requirements of the jury, the jury reserves the right not to award a thesis prize.